svanderburg/disnix-stafftracker-nodejs-example/README.md

 ==================================
 This is an example case representing a system to manage staff of a university department.
 The system uses data stored in several databases.
 For each database, a REST interface is provided to retrieve and update records.
-A webapplication front-end is provided for end-users to retrieve and edit staff members.
+A web application front-end is provided for end-users to retrieve and edit staff members.

 Architecture